 Migrating to a new country is one of the scariest things anyone can do.
 To completely pack up your existing life, move across the world and start again, usually from scratch, is simply daunting, no matter who you are.
 As a parent, I found it even harder to do, knowing I was fully responsible for the future of my child.
 I questioned myself every step of the way as I am sure anyone who has gone through the migration process has done, or is doing right now.

-Here are some of the questions I asked myself over and over and how I overcame them (eventually!).
+Here is my guide on how to cope with your fear of emigrating and some of the questions I asked myself over and over and how I overcame them (eventually!).

 Is This The Right Thing To Do?

 This question will stay with you for your entire migration journey, from even before you make your decision to move, to after the move while you are still settling into your new life.
 Truly, only you will be able to answer this, but personally after we had made the decision to apply for our visas, I felt like we were on the right path for our family.
 I could not see a future for us where we were but I could easily imagine us living our lives in Australia.
 Close your eyes and imagine your future.
 If it lies in Australia (or whatever country you are choosing), then you are more than likely doing the right thing.

 Another tough question which will often only be answered once you get here!
 How scary is that!
 For every person that managed to get a job offer before they move, there must be at least ten or even more that arrive unemployed and look to secure a job once on Australian soil.
 Whether you will find a job will vary heavily dependent on your qualifications (the Aussies looooove qualifications, but mostly Australian ones which can be frustrating) and your industry as well as your experience.